 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Eggs are wholesome, quick to prepare, and delicious with a variety of fillings, and who doesn't love breakfast for dinner?
-Omelets are ideal for those evenings when you want a light, yet satisfying entree, and want to get it on the table fast.
-Easy prep doesn't mean you can't linger over the meal—take a cue from the French and serve this savory mushroom and onion omelette with salad, baguette, and a great glass of wine.
+Omelets are ideal for those evenings when you want a light, yet satisfying entrée, and want to get it on the table fast.
+Easy prep and construction don't mean you can't linger over the meal—take a cue from the French and serve this savory mushroom and onion omelet with salad, a baguette, and a great glass of wine.